ftrackhq/ftrack-connect-package/doc/build.rst

 .. note::

     This process will provide you with ftrack-connect executable installed in the virtual environment.

-1) cd into ftrack-connect folder
+1) cd into ftrack-connect folder - :ref:`ftrack-connect:installing`
 2) install dependencies with : python -m pip install -r requirements.txt --force

 package ftrack-connect